The UK left the European Union on 31 January 2020. This process is often known as 'Brexit'.

-This may include changes to the way businesses operate.
+This includes changes to the way businesses operate.

-- an Brexit checklist of 12 ways you can prepare your business
+- a 10-point Brexit checklist of essential actions you can take now

 If you're an employer and some of your staff are EU citizens, you should make sure they're aware of what they have to do to remain in the UK.